While we're cuddled up in a corner of a local brew pub, reading books, exchanging neck kisses:

 One of the movies we watched is a documentary called Once in a Lifetime.
 It's about 2 of the subjects I am most passionate about; soccer, and business/entrepreneurship.
 The film tells the story of the New York Cosmos, a soccer team from the late 70s - early 80s and of the rise and fall of the North American Soccer League.
 I was way too young then to have witnessed the glory days of the NASL (I vaguely remember my grandpa giving me a Montreal Manic poster when I started playing), but that whole period is fascinating.

+While watching I kept drawing parallels with the recent tech bubble and a few of the main characters reminded me of entrepreneurs and employees of early-sage companies that I've met.
 The movie is also super stylish (70s hairdoes !), the editing is very dynamic and they did a great job of rounding up and interviewing the main individuals that were involved back then (except Pelé, apparently too pricey...).
 Well recommended, smart entertainment, even if you're not a soccer fan.

 Reviews at Rotten Tomatoes